UNOFFICIALOFFICE/CRZ__WorkShop/Session_1/README.md

 4. Open two terminals:
 5. Run `./crazycontroller` command in one terminal.
 6. Run `./Driver` command in the other.
-7. Modify the pointer in TransmitConfirmation.c to volatile, recompile, and rerun.
+7. Modify the pointer in `TransmitConfirmation.c` to `volatile`, recompile, and rerun.
 ![image](https://github.com/user-attachments/assets/e5829c0c-32a7-4183-85b6-3c6646fcd937)

 **Observation**